|Please read the information below before submitting a nomination application.|

 The Localism Act states that social interests’ include cultural, recreational and sporting interests.
-The regulations list a number of situations where land or buildings are exempted from inclusion on the list or operation of the moratorium.
+The regulations list a number of situations where land or buildings are exempt from inclusion on the list or operation of the moratorium.
 These include homes, hotels, assets being transferred between kindred businesses, and other assets.
-Please refer to the regulations for further details:
+Please refer to the regulations in the link below for further details:

 It is expected that the new Community Right to Bid could be used to nominate land and buildings such as village shops, public houses, former schools, swimming pools and public open space.
 These might currently be owned by the local authority or another public body, but they could also be owned by a private company or an individual.

-You can complete an
+You can complete an online nomination form:

 Completed forms can be submitted by email or by post to our Communities team.
 Only nominations submitted on either of the forms above will be accepted.

-The Communities Team will inform the owners and occupiers of the property when they receive a nomination.
-If the nomination meets the Government's requirements, it will be included on a list of assets of community value for 5 years and recorded as a local land charge.
+The Communities Team will inform the owners and occupiers of the asset in question when we receive a nomination.
+If it nomination meets the legislations requirements, it will be included on a list of Assets of Community Value for 5 years and recorded as a local land charge.
 The owners and occupiers of the asset will also be informed.

-If the nomination does not meet the criteria, it will be included on a list of unsuccessful nominations and the owners and occupiers will be informed.
+If the nomination does not meet the criteria, it will be included on a list of unsuccessful nominations and the owners/occupiers will be informed.

 |East Suffolk community asset list||Unsuccessful community asset nomination list|

-We will write to the community group who listed the asset to inform them that it is coming up for sale.
-Relevant community interest groups then have 6 weeks in which to express an interest in buying the asset.
+We will write to the nominating group who listed the asset to inform them that it is marketed for sale.
+The nominators then have 6 weeks (interim moratorium) in which to express an interest in purchasing the asset.
 If no expressions of interest are received, the asset owner can proceed with the sale.